edgedb/edgedb/docs/guides/auth/index.rst

 Example usage
 =============

-Here’s an example schema that we can use to show how you would use the ``auth_token`` you get back from EdgeDB to make queries against a protected resource, in this case being able to insert a ``Post``.
+Here's an example schema that we can use to show how you would use the ``auth_token`` you get back from EdgeDB to make queries against a protected resource, in this case being able to insert a ``Post``.